UCL/NextBrain-Case-3/README.md

 # NextBrain: Case 3
 This repository contains data that is consumed by the [NextBrain project](https://github.com/UCL/NextBrain).
-This data corresponds to patient P58-16.
+This data corresponds to case 3.
 For the source code of this project refer to the main [NextBrain repo](https://github.com/UCL/NextBrain).

 ## Data structure
 This brain specimen has been cut into 40 blocks including cerebrum, cerebellum and brain stem.
 The histology-related data is organised following a numbered list of blocks, from 1 to 40.